Pre-commit System

 6. Commit completes

-You can also invoke the review commands explicitly:
+You can also invoke the review skills explicitly:

 Purpose